Thursday, March 06, 2008 2008 , Australia , Carnival , Product , SAAS , Software Development , Startup , Technology

 Q. What sort of marketing you are using to spread the word?

 Q. How are you measuring the success of your venture?
-Are their any special mechanisms/tools are in place to monitor the progress?
+Are there any special mechanisms/tools in place to monitor the progress?

 A. Measuring success currently using Google Analytics and community engagement.
 Later, we will also include financial measures.

 Q. What is the monetizing/revenue model?
-Is their any new model, which is being tried?
+Is there any new model, which is being tried?

 A. Avoid dependence on enterprise software sales!
 Instead.